stefanhahmann/mastodon-collaborative/PROJECTS.md

 The opened page will report status of this operation.
 OK-status repeats the project name under which the server will recognize it.

-Alternatively, one can create *secret project* -- just use `addSecret` command instead of plain `add`.
+Alternatively, one can create *secret project* (with random subsequence) -- just use `addSecret` command instead of plain `add`.
 The OK-status gives then slightly enhanced project name that *needs to be used from this moment on*.
+For
-For example:
+example:
 ```
 http://192.168.3.128:7070/addSecret/testProject
 ```
 returned `ef79147b-197f-439c-9529-b5261752e300-testProject`.

-Of course, this suite includes Fiji plugin offering convenient GUI to create a new project (which underneath does exactly what has just been described).
+Of course, this suite includes Fiji plugin offering convenient GUI to create (or delete, etc.) a new project (which underneath does exactly what has just been described).
 The "URL-way" is meant for troubleshooting or for scripts.

 Similarly, an up-to-date list of commands relevant for a project can be obtained:
 ```